jason-ntu/meteorological-center-teamwork/README.md

     python3 reservoir_info.py
     ```

-- Crawl the data of power.
+- Crawl the data of electricity.

     ``` sh
-    cd power
+    cd electricity
-    python3 power.py
+    python3 electricity.py
     ```

 - crawl the data of erathquake.